Privacy Policy

 Microsoft Edge: Delete and manage cookies

-If you generally don’t want cookies, you can set up your browser to always inform you when a cookie is about to be set.
-This way you can decide for each individual cookie whether you want to allow it or not.
+If you generally do not want to have cookies, you can set up your browser so that it always informs you when a cookie is to be set.
+This way, you can decide for each individual cookie whether you allow the cookie or not.
 The procedure varies depending on the browser.
-It’s best to search for the instructions in Google with the search term “delete cookies Chrome” or “deactivate cookies Chrome” in the case of a Chrome browser.
+It is best to search for the instructions in Google with the search term “delete cookies Chrome” or “deactivate cookies Chrome” in the case of a Chrome browser.

 Legal Basis

-For absolutely necessary cookies, even if there is no consent, there are legitimate interests (Article 6(1)(f) GDPR), which in most cases are of an economic nature.
-We want to provide website visitors with a pleasant user experience, and certain cookies are often absolutely necessary for this.
+For strictly necessary cookies, even if no consent is given, legitimate interests (Article 6(1)(f) GDPR) exist, which in most cases are of an economic nature.
+We want to provide website visitors with a pleasant user experience, and for this, certain cookies are often strictly necessary.

-If non-essential cookies are used, this only happens with your consent.
+Insofar as cookies that are not strictly necessary are used, this only happens in the case of your consent.
 The legal basis in this respect is Art.
 6(1)(a) GDPR.

-In the following sections, you will be informed in more detail about the use of cookies, insofar as the software used uses cookies.
+In the following sections, you will be informed more precisely about the use of cookies, provided that the software used uses cookies.

 Web Hosting Introduction